ossf/wg-supply-chain-integrity/governance/CHARTER.md

 Each Steering Committee member holds exactly one vote, regardless of how many roles or seats they might otherwise be eligible for.

+No more than one-third of Steering Committee seats -- rounded down, with a minimum of one seat permitted per company -- may be held by people affiliated with the same company at any time.
+If seating a TI-designated representative, or an election result, would exceed this cap, the affected TI designates an alternate representative, or, for an elected seat, the next-highest vote-getter under §9.4.1 is seated instead.

 #### 9.4.1 Sandbox-tier seat elections

 The two Sandbox-tier seats are filled by election among nominees put forward by Sandbox-stage Technical Initiatives.
 Each Sandbox-stage TI may submit one nomination; a nominee need not be that TI's lead or designated representative.
 Each Sandbox-stage TI casts one vote for up to two nominees; the two nominees with the most votes are elected.
 Terms are one year, with an election held annually, administered by the co-chairs.
 Ties are broken by random draw, administered and publicly recorded by the co-chairs.

+If a Sandbox-tier seat becomes vacant before its term ends, the seat is offered to the next-highest vote-getter from the most recent election; this may fill at most one vacancy between elections.
+A further vacancy before the next scheduled election triggers a special election under the same rules, administered by the co-chairs.

 ## 10. Naming